-THE HENLEY WHALERS - Weekend Whaling - Daylight Rowing and/or Sailing - Click here for the Summaries To Homepage
+THE HENLEY WHALERS - Weekend Whaling - Daylight Rowing (& sometimes sailing)

-What is it? - Usually Second Sunday of each month
+What is it? - Usually Second Sunday of each month, 10:30.
+Where?.
+Short-notice changes here.

-To meet the demand for more daylight outings, but constrained by our working lives, we also meet about once a month, usually on the Second Sunday, for a cruise from Henley.
+To meet the demand for more daylight outings, but constrained by our working lives, we also meet on one weekend day of each month, for a cruise from Henley.

-This is in addition to our weekly Wednesday evening whaling, and our popular participation in various national and international events and competitions. (
+This is in addition to our weekly Wednesday evening whaling, Local/Student sailing and our popular participation in various national and international events and competitions. (

 Past events & Pictures,)